Tennessee Teen Charged $3,000 To Replace The Guardrail That Killed Her

 “I’m shocked!
 The audacity!
 What bothers me is that they’re playing Russian Roulette with people’s lives.
 They know these devices do not perform at high speeds and in situations like my daughter’s accident, but they leave them in place.”

 Mark Nagi is a spokesperson for the Tennessee Department of Transportation.
-Nagi said it was just days before Hannah’s accident that the Lindsay X-Lite Terminal was removed from the State’s qualified-products list.
-It seems the Department was concerned about how the terminals held up over time, in particular, the parts that are supposed to crumple on impact.
+Nagi said it was just days before Hannah’s accident that the Lindsay X-Lite Terminal was removed from the State’s qualified products list.
+It seems the department was concerned about how the terminals held up over time, in particular, the parts that are supposed to crumple on impact.

-The Department wasn’t planning on installing new ones, but there were existing ones in place across highways, statewide.
-Then, later in the year, the Department decided to completely remove end-terminals from places with a speed limit greater than 45.
+The department wasn’t planning on installing new ones, but there were existing ones in place across highways statewide.
+Then, later in the year, the department decided to completely remove end-terminals from places with a speed limit greater than 45.
 This process has commenced, but Nagi said it could be early summer before the process is complete.

-Of course, Steve Eimers is very skeptical that the State will do the right thing, and sees the letter addressed to his dead daughter as just another sign of incompetence by the agency.
+Of course, Steve Eimers is very skeptical that the state will do the right thing and sees the letter addressed to his dead daughter as just another sign of incompetence by the agency.

 Nagi said the letter was sent due to a “processing error” and that a new letter had been sent to the family to explain the error, apologizing, and advising that there is no billing.